Xunnamius/babel-plugin-transform-rewrite-imports/README.md

 npm install --save-dev babel-plugin-transform-rewrite-imports
 ```

-And integrate the following snippet into your babel configuration:
+And integrate the following snippet into your Babel configuration:

 ```typescript
 module.exports = {